 Please be aware that triggering a snapshot will cause a momentary pause in site availability so that all requests can complete, allowing the snapshot to be taken against a known consistent state.
-The total interruption is usually only 1-2 seconds and any requests during that time are held temporarily, not dropped.
+The total interruption is usually only 15 to 30 seconds and any requests during that time are held temporarily, not dropped.

-You will see the snapshot in the activity feed of you environment in the Platform.sh Web Interface.
+You will see the snapshot in the activity feed of your environment in the Platform.sh management console.
 You can trigger the restore by clicking on the

 $ platform snapshots Finding snapshots for the environment master +---------------------+------------+----------------------+ | Created | % Complete | Snapshot name | +---------------------+------------+----------------------+ | 2015-06-19 17:11:42 | 100 | 2ca4d90639f706283fee | | 2015-05-28 15:05:42 | 100 | 1a1fbcb9943849706ee6 | | 2015-05-21 14:38:40 | 100 | 7dbdcdb16f41f9e1c061 | | 2015-05-20 15:29:58 | 100 | 4997900d2804d5b2fc39 | | 2015-05-20 13:31:57 | 100 | c1f2c976263bec03a10e | | 2015-05-19 14:51:18 | 100 | 71051a8fe6ef78bca0eb |

-You can restore a specific snapshot with the CLI as follows:
+You can then restore a specific snapshot with the CLI as follows:

 note You need "admin" role to restore your environment from a snapshot.

-Once the CLI is installed and an API token configured you can add a cron task to run once a day and trigger a snapshot.
+Once the CLI is installed in your application container and an API token configured you can add a cron task to run once a day and trigger a snapshot.
 The CLI will read the existing environment variables in the container and default to the project and environment it is running on.
-However, in most cases such backups are only useful on the
+In most cases such backups are only useful on the

 crons: snapshot: spec: '0 5 * * *' cmd: | if [ "$PLATFORM_BRANCH" = master ]; then platform snapshot:create --yes --no-wait fi